majordomusio/ansible-aws-cluster/README.md

 * Medium - 1 Master Node, 1 Infra Node, 1 .. n App Nodes
 * Large - 3 Master Nodes, 2 Infra Nodes, 1 Load Balancer, 3 .. n App Nodes

-The type of cluster to provision depends on the following variables in your inventory file:
+The type of cluster that will be provisioned depends on the following variables in your inventory file:

 ```yaml
 vars: